wmcbrine/PDCurses/doc/sdl.md

-whenever start_color() has not been called (see the ptest demo for an example), or when use_default_colors() has been called after start_color(), and the background color of a pair has been set to -1 (see newdemo, worm, and rain for examples).
+whenever start_color() has not been called (see the ptest demo for an example), or when use_default_colors() has been called after start_color(), and the background color of a pair has been set to -1 (see ozdemo, worm, and rain for examples).
 The usage parallels that of ncurses in an appropriate terminal (e.g., Gnome Terminal).
 The image is tiled to cover the PDCurses window, and can be any size or depth.